Funding Insolvency Practitioner Claims

-Insolvency Practitioners - conventionally appointed as either Trustees in Bankruptcy, or Liquidators or Administrators of insolvent companies – face the difficulty that they are often appointed over companies with little available assets to fund legal proceedings whilst at the same time have a statutory duty to creditors to maximise asset realisations, which may include pursuing claims for recovery of assets removed from the company or the bankrupt’s estate, or other breaches of the insolvency legislation and the companies acts.
+Insolvency Practitioners - conventionally appointed as either Trustees in Bankruptcy, or Liquidators or Administrators of insolvent companies – face the difficulty that they are often appointed in circumstances with little available assets to fund legal proceedings whilst at the same time have a statutory duty to creditors to maximise asset realisations, which may include pursuing claims for recovery of assets removed from the company or the bankrupt’s estate, or other breaches of the insolvency legislation and the companies acts.

 These claims can often comprise the most valuable asset in the company or in a bankruptcy and, without any assets being available to fund such legal proceedings, the Insolvency Practitioner is in a very difficult situation.

 Historically, these problems were managed by instructing solicitors under the terms of a Conditional Fee Agreement.